Corbett · Far North

 Glas Bheinn — common questions

-- Glas Bheinn is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 9km with 580m of ascent and takes most walkers 2-4 hours.
+- On the OutdoorSCOT scale, Glas Bheinn comes in at 2/5 — moderate.
+Expect roughly 9km and 580m of ascent on the usual route — 2-4 hours for most parties.
 Terrain: A clear path most of the way — unusually well-trodden for a Sutherland Corbett because of the proximity to Skiag Bridge.

-- Where do I park for Glas Bheinn?
+- Where should I park to climb Glas Bheinn?

 - Standard parking is at NC237284 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.